Young workers: shaking up the global labour movement.

-This generation has been been hit the hardest by the global economic crisis.
-Decent work opportunities are increasinly rare and many quality jobs have been replaced with precarious positions - often hidden under the guise of entrepreneurism.
+This generation has been hit the hardest by the global economic crisis.
+Decent work opportunities are increasingly rare and many quality jobs have been replaced with precarious positions - often hidden under the guise of entrepreneurism.

 Combined with reduced job opportunities in the public sector, trade unions are finding it increasingly difficult to organise young workers, disrupting the renewal of the labour movement and its capacity to adapt to the new forms of work in our globalised economies.

 The 2015 ILO's World Employment Social Outlook reports that only 14% of the workers have access to a permanent contract in middle-income countries while 75% of the workers have temporary, informal or self-employed jobs.
 The situation in even worse in low-income countries.